-As with all the services we provide and the treatments carried out internally, the choice of our partners is also meticulously and rigorously selected.
+As with all the services and treatments we provide in-house, the choice of our partners is also made meticulously and with the same high standards.

-The dentist can carry out the treatment through the technology applied in the laboratory, so we could only ally ourselves with a laboratory in which we had complete trust.
+It is through the technology applied in the laboratory that the dentist is able to carry out the treatment, which is why we could only ally ourselves with a laboratory in which we have complete trust.